ResearchComputing/Documentation/docs/software/GNUParallel.md

 # print the task, node, and processor ($1 is input being provided to the script)
 echo "task $1 is being ran on node $MYHOST and processor $MYPROC"
 ```
-Now we create a job script called `run_hello.sh` that is capable of using GNU Parallel to run as many instances of `my_host_and_proc.sh` as we want.
+Now we create a job script called `run.sh` that is capable of using GNU Parallel to run as many instances of `my_host_and_proc.sh` as we want.
 Additionally, this job script will be capable of running across multiple nodes.

 ```bash
 #!/bin/bash